memgraph/memgraph/docs/user_technical/open-cypher.md

  `counter`       | Generates integers that are guaranteed to be unique on the database level, for the given counter name.
  `counterSet`    | Sets the counter with the given name to the given value.
  `indexInfo`     | Returns a list of all the indexes available in the database.
 The list includes indexes that are not yet ready for use (they are concurrently being built by another transaction).
+ `timestamp`     | Returns the difference, measured in milliseconds, between the current time and midnight, January 1, 1970 UTC.
  `id`            | Returns identifier for a given node or edge.
-To enable automatic generation of the identifiers, `--generate-vertex-ids` and `--generate-edge-ids` parameters have to be set on `true` (enabled in the configuration by default).
- `timestamp`     | Returns the difference, measured in milliseconds, between the current time and midnight, January 1, 1970 UTC.
+The identifier is generated during the initialization of node or edge and will be persisted through the durability mechanism.

 #### String Operators